A new platform for documentation and tutorials is launching soon.

 This page has a text field for creating a new application link, followed by a list of existing application links.

-Enter Terraform Cloud's URL in the text field (
+Enter Terraform Cloud's URL in the text field (https://app.terraform.io or the hostname of your Terraform Enterprise instance).

-Note: If you're connecting multiple Terraform Cloud organizations to the same Bitbucket Server instance, you can only use Terraform Cloud's main URL once.
+Note: If you connect multiple Terraform Cloud organizations to the same Bitbucket Server instance, you can only use Terraform Cloud's main URL once.
 For subsequent organizations, you can enter the organization URL instead.
-Organization URLs look like
+Organization URLs are the pages you go to using Terraform Cloud's Workspaces button and look like

 In the "Configure application URL" dialog, confirm that you wish to use the URL exactly as you entered it.
 If you used Terraform Cloud's main URL, click "Continue;" if you used an organization URL, click the "Use this URL" checkbox and then click "Continue."